-The hierarchy listed in the draft Policy comprises:
+The hierarchy listed in the draft Ppolicy comprises:

-- Perth Central Area The capital city is the largest multi-functional centre of activity with the greatest range of high-order services and the most intense concentration of development. - Primary Centre The Joondalup City Centre has been identified as a Primary Centre.
-The long-term aim will be to provide a similar level of service to the Perth Central Area in order to substantially reduce the number and length of trips and become dominant employment areas. - Strategic Centres These are the main Activity Centres outside the Perth Central Area and Primary Centres that are strategically located to capitalise on existing and future economic and population growth and regional movement networks. - Regional Centres Share similar characteristics with Strategic Centres but generally serve smaller catchments, have less diversity, but still provide significant employment.
-Whitfords and Warwick Centres are the two Regional Town Centres in the City. - District Town Centres Being those Centres whose prime function is to provide for the shopping and service needs of the district community.
-Currambine, Woodvale and Greenwood Centres are the three District Centres in the City. - Neighbourhood Centres Such as Duncraig Village, that are small Centres to serve the day-to-day convenience needs of local communities.
+- Perth Central Area Capital City The capital city is the largest multi-functional centre of activity with the greatest range of high-order services and the most intense concentration of development. - Primary Centre The Joondalup City Centre has been identified as a Primary Centre.
+The long-term aim will be to provide a similar level of service to the Perth Central Area in order to substantially reduce the number and length of trips and become dominant employment areas. - Strategic Centres Strategic Metropolitan Centres These aAre the main regional aActivity centres outside the Perth Central Area Capital City.
+They are multipurpose centres that provide a full range of economic and community services.
+Joondalup City Centre is a Strategic Metropolitan Centre, and Primary Centres that are strategically located to capitalise on existing and future economic and population growth and regional movement networks. - Regional Secondary Centres Share similar characteristics with Strategic Metropolitan Centres but generally serve smaller catchments and offer a more limited range of services. , have less diversity, but They still provide significant employment opportunities and provide essential services.
+Whitfords and Warwick Centres are the two Regional TownSecondary Centres in the City. - District Town-Centres Being those cCentres whose prime function is to provide for the daily and weekly shopping and service needs of the district community.
+Currambine, Woodvale and Greenwood Centres are the three District Centres in-within the City. - Neighbourhood Centres Such as Duncraig Village, that aAre small cCentres such as Duncraig Village to that serve the day-to-day convenience needs of the local communityies.